CCBR/XAVIER/docs/usage/run.md

 > _type: int_
 > _default: 2_
 >
 > Max number of threads for each process.
 This option is more applicable when running the pipeline with `--mode local`.
-It is recommended setting this vaule to the maximum number of CPUs available on the host machine.
+It is recommended setting this value to the maximum number of CPUs available on the host machine.
 >
 > **_Example:_** `--threads 12`